-Grantees are not required to obtain consent to collect data on individual youth in HMIS or record information about that youth in other records.
-Consent is required, however, for data to be shared within an RHY-HMIS solution across all programs participating in that CoC.
-The parent or legal guardian of youth under 18 years must provide the consent to share data, whereas youth 18 years or older are able to provide consent for themselves to share their data.
+Grantees are not required to obtain consent to collect data on individual youth in RHY-HMIS or to submit those data to FYSB.
+However, consent is required for data to be shared within an RHY-HMIS solution across all programs participating in that CoC.
+The parent or legal guardian of youth under 18 years old must provide the consent to share data, whereas youth 18 years or older are able to provide consent for themselves to share their data.

-Program Standards and Measures
+Performance Standards and Measures

 The RHY Program has developed corresponding measures in cases where grantees' compliance with performance standards may be evaluated using existing RHY-HMIS elements.
-Some of these measures contain specific targets informed by past RHY Program data that grantees are required to meet.
+Some of these measures contain specific targets informed by past RHY program data that grantees are required to meet.

-In other cases, performance standards required by the final rule do not correspond to existing RHY-HMIS data elements.
-For these performance standards, grantees must use the existing Performance Progress Report (PPR) to report these data.
-The PPR reporting process is found under PRA OMB Control Number 0970-0406.
+In other cases, performance standards required by the Final Rule do not correspond to existing RHY-HMIS data elements.
+For these performance standards, grantees must use the existing PPR to report these data.
+The PPR reporting process is found under Paperwork Reduction Act (PRA) OMB Control Number 0970-0406.

-Detailed guidance and TTA on how to collect and report data on these performance standards will be developed and provided to RHY grantees in advance of reporting deadlines.
+Detailed guidance, training, and technical assistance on how to collect and report data on these performance standards will be developed and provided to RHY grantees in advance of reporting deadlines.

-The performance standards apply to all RHY-funded grantees.
+The performance standards apply to all RHY-funded grantees that began on October 1, 2017.